UPDATE: The city tours are now fully booked.

 Surveying post-war and recent architecture, this walk explores Aarhus’ architectural transformation through key buildings and urban developments.
 Highlights include Arne Jacobsen and Erik Møller’s Aarhus City Hall, Frank Gehry and Cubo Arkitekter’s Hejmdal and the waterfront redevelopment at Aarhus Ø, illustrating the city’s evolving architectural landscape.

-Spots available: 14/30
+Spots available: SOLD OUT

 Tour guides: Hans Bruun Olesen and Niels Eli Kjær Thomsen, Architects MAA, SLETH